 \section{Related work}

-The majority of graph kernels belongs to one of two main categories: 1) bag-of-structures and 2) information propagation kernels.
-Bag-of-structures kernels compute the similarity between a pair of input graphs by first decomposing them into simpler sub-structures and then counting the number of isomorphic sub-structures between the two input graphs.
-Depending on the type of sub-structure considered, one can build a multitude of different kernels, e.g., sub-trees~\citep{ramon2003expressivity}, shortest paths~\citep{borgwardt2005shortest}, and graphlets~\citep{shervashidze2009efficient}.
+The majority of graph kernels belong to one of two main categories: 1) bag-of-structures and 2) information propagation kernels.
+Bag-of-structures kernels compute the similarity between a pair of input graphs by first decomposing them into simpler substructures and then counting the number of isomorphic substructures between the two input graphs.
+Depending on the type of substructure considered, one can build a multitude of different kernels, \eg subtrees~\cite{ramon2003expressivity}, shortest paths~\cite{borgwardt2005shortest}, and graphlets~\cite{shervashidze2009efficient}.
 Information propagation kernels, on the other hand, include methods where pairs of input graphs are compared based on how information diffuses on them.
-Examples include random walk kernels~\citep{kashima2003marginalized,bai2013graph}, quantum walk kernels~\citep{bai2015quantum,rossi2015measuring}, and kernels based on iterative label refinements~\citep{shervashidze2011weisfeiler}.
-While some kernels work only on undirected and unattributed graphs, other kernels are designed to handle attributes as well, either discrete- or continuous-valued~\citep{shervashidze2011weisfeiler,da2017tree}.
-For a detailed review and historical perspective on graph kernels, we refer the reader to the recent survey of~\cite{kriege2020survey}.
+Examples include random walk kernels~\cite{kashima2003marginalized,bai2013graph}, quantum walk kernels~\cite{bai2015quantum,rossi2015measuring,zhang2020r}, and kernels based on iterative label refinements~\cite{shervashidze2011weisfeiler}.
+While some kernels work only on undirected and unattributed graphs, other kernels are designed to handle attributes as well, either discrete- or continuous-valued~\cite{shervashidze2011weisfeiler,da2017tree}.
+For a detailed review and historical perspective on graph kernels, we refer the reader to the recent survey of Kriege \etal~\cite{kriege2020survey}.